altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "Ugh!?"<br/>

 It was a bit too much to play the role off the hostage -- Regis thought, but it couldn't be helped.
-Altina wouldn't be able to build up her own base if she rampaged here.
+Altina wouldn't be able to build up her own base if she rampaged here.<br/>

 "The inspector should have some connections within the military department...
 He wouldn't be inspector if not for that...
 Making enemies is not the right move."<br/>